SAP-samples/cap-appgyver-covid-certcheck/appgyver/pkce/README.md

            ![Auth application variable](./images/2-auth-object.png)

      4. Save the app and go back to OAuth screen view
-     5. Select the WebView component and expand the logic modeling screen from the bottom
+  2. Select the WebView component and expand the logic modeling screen from the bottom
-     6. Install the HTTP request component from the flow function market
+  3. Install the HTTP request component from the flow function market

        ![HTTP request flow function](images/3-http-req.png)

-     7. Configure each node as follows:
+  4. Configure each node as follows:

      1. Add a JavaScript function and connect it to the Component onLocationChange event.
 Double-click it to open the JS editor and fill the required sections:

          1. input1: Output Value of another node > Receive event / Event Object
          2. ```
             if(inputs.input1.url.includes('localhost/?code')){
             var code = inputs.input1.url.split('code=')[1].split('&state')[0];
             return { code : code, codeAvailable: true }
             }else{
             return { codeAvailable: false }
             }
             ```
          3. Output 1 properties:
              1. code (text)
              2. codeAvailable (text)

              ![JS code](images/4-js-code.png)

          **The javascript above parses the response body returned by the authorize endpoint and adds the code and a boolean to the output of the node**

              4. Save and exit the JS editor

-         2. Add an If condition > Output Value of another node > Function > codeAvailable
+         2. Add an If condition and connect it to the output node of the JS > Output Value of another node > Function > codeAvailable

              ![If condition](images/5-if-condition.png)

-         3. Set app variable:
+         3. Add a **Set app variable** function, connect it to the 1st node of the if condition which is triggered on a truthy result and configure it:

              1. Variable name > auth.authCode
              2. Assigned value > Output value of another node > Function > code

-         4. HTTP Request:
+         4. Add an HTTP Request and connect it to the output node of the Set app variable function:
              1. URL > https://awhs090l4.accounts400.ondemand.com/oauth2/token
              2. HTTP Method > POST
              3. Headers > Custom List: